 A: The bid is an offer to join the member.

 A: Sigma Alpha Mu does not recognize “pledging” but does have a candidate education period.
-That term may last for a maximum of eight weeks according to fraternity policy.
+That term may last for a maximum of eight weeks according to fraternity and university policies.

 A: The complete roster of active chapters is located on the Chapter Roll page of our website.

 A: If Sigma Alpha Mu Fraternity has a chapter on that campus, the student is able to transfer their membership to that chapter.
 If there is not a Sigma Alpha Mu chapter on that campus, the student can work with the university and headquarters to try to start a chapter on that campus.
-Sigma Alpha Mu does not allow its members to quit or drop their membership to join another fraternity.
+Sigma Alpha Mu’s constitution does not allow its members to resign their membership or join another fraternity.

 A: The International Fraternity is comprised of four legal entities; the operating entity (Sigma Alpha Mu Fraternity, Inc.), the Sigma Alpha Mu Endowment Fund, SAM National Properties, and the Sigma Alpha Mu Foundation.
 The Fraternity is governed by its Convention, which elects a board of directors (called the Octagon) comprised of seven alumni and one young alumnus.
 The Octagon elects four officers (Supreme Prior, Vice Supreme Prior, Exchequer, and Recorder) who govern in between official board meetings.
 The Endowment Fund is governed by seven Trustees who are appointed by the Octagon for three-year terms.
 Its purpose is to provide financial support to the Fraternity and to provide loans for housing.
 SAM National Properties was established in 2015 to invest in real estate and manage properties.
 The Sigma Alpha Mu Foundation is a 501(c)3 charitable organization that can accept tax-deductible contributions.
 Its purpose is to provide financial assistance to the Fraternity for its educational and leadership programs and to provide scholarships and financial assistance to SAM members.

 A: Hazing is strictly prohibited by Fraternity policy, university policy, and laws in many states.
 Sigma Alpha Mu’s educational and leadership development programming is oriented toward teaching constructive candidate education as a new member orientation.
-If you suspect that your son is being hazed during his candidacy, please immediately contact the Fraternity’s Executive Director via phone (317-789-8338) or the Anti-Hazing Hotline at 1-888-NOT-HAZE.
+If you suspect that your son is being hazed during his candidacy, please immediately contact the Fraternity’s Executive Director via phone (317-789-8338) or our online reporting form or the Anti-Hazing Hotline at 1-888-NOT-HAZE.

 A: Sigma Alpha Mu has a risk management program that provides, in addition to training and educational programs, liability insurance coverage for chapters, chapter officers, chapter advisors, international officers, volunteer leaders, and house corporations.
 The cost of the program is assessed to each chapter (called a Risk Management Contribution) based on the 3-year average number of chapter members.
 The base fee is approximately $330/per member.
 This fee might be higher if the chapter has risk management violations or has claims history.
 The fraternity offers discounts of this fee when chapters meet certain risk-reduction criteria (e.g. alcohol-free housing, extra training, etc.).